xsawa32/ioBroker.rika-firenet/README.md

 ## Information
 First initial release, only polling values from your stove.
 Setting-actions will follow soon.
-Polling-intervall minimum is 1 minute so you do not appear to be a DOS-Attacker to this websites
+Polling-intervall minimum is 1 minute so you do not appear to be a DOS-Attacker against their websites.
+This Adapter was developed for my RIKA PARO, but should also work for other RIKA stoves.

 Fill textboxes in Adapter-Config
 * Username: (E-Mail for your Rika account)